 I went from not being able to sleep at night, to falling asleep the minute my head hit the pillow, because I was so exhausted.

-And imagine…this was the decision fatigue that I was faced with, someone who only worked 40 hours a week or less.
+And this was the decision fatigue from someone who only worked 40 hours a week or less.
 So if I was suffering from decision fatigue, then certainly others are too.

 It’s not just decision fatigue at work that is problematic.
 At home, there are many, if not more decisions that you have to make on a daily, weekly, yearly basis: